|The Señor in his silver andas. ca. 1950s|

 In the 9th of January, 2014.

-The rebirth of this postponed tradition of "Dungaw" or "Mirata" reminded us of the "encuentro" of our Lord carrying the Cross of Calvary and his sorrowful Mother, as he pave the way to our salvation.
-A lovely custom traces its roots from the traditional route of traslacion before discontinued due to yet unknown reason, the images of the Señor and of our Virgen del Carmen are of Recollect origin.
+The rebirth of this postponed tradition of "Dungaw" or "Mirata" reminded us of the lovely custom of Filipino families placing their images outside their windows, sometimes arranging a makeshift altarina to honor the passage of a solemn procession.
+Tracing its roots from the traditional route of traslacion before discontinued due to yet unknown reason, the images of the Señor and of our Virgen del Carmen are of Recollect origin.
 It is an encounter of a people's faith, a faith's journey and triumph.

 As the traditional "traslacion" was commenced by the celebration of the Holy Mass at the Quirino Grandstand, the devotees of the Señor comes from the different walks of life -- from the poorest, humblest of them, to the middle-living ones, unto the affluent members of the church.
 The feast day of the translation of the Black Nazarene is a day of awe, of miracle, of atonement, of grace.